Scleroderma – symptoms, concerns and considerations for movement and exercise

 // What are the treatments and considerations when working with this disease?

-Scleroderma is one of the topics that we explore in our immunity course as part of the connective tissue disorders.
-We have been working on this course for many years and the online version will be released in 2021.
+Scleroderma is also one of the topics that we explore in the Body Organics Education ‘Immunity & Stress’ course as part of the connective tissue disorders.
+We have been working on this course for many years and the online version will be released during 2021.

 What is scleroderma?